CorneliusMN/Pawduction_exam/README.md

 ## Github workflow

 From Actions pane in github run Train and Test ML Model workflow.
+This will run both the artifact generation and the inference test against the model.
-Find Linear Regression model under artifacts named "model"
+You will be able to find all artifacts produced from the run, under the "Artifacts" folder.
+Find Linear Regression model under artifacts named "model".
+In the MLRuns folder you will be able to find logged MLFlow data.
+In the Data folder, you will be able to find the splits for test/train, the gold data etc.

 ## MANUAL

-Have Docker Desktop running
+For manually running the pipeline you will need to set up an environment on your computer.
+The go pipeline itself will handle the dependencies of the python scripts themselves, but you must have the following to run the code:
+'''
+dagger >= v0.18.16
+go version >= go1.25.0
+Python >= 3.11.9
+Docker >= 28.3.2
+'''
+However, older versions might be fine to run as well.
+When you have the environment setup you should launch docker desktop if using this, and then run the following from your terminal in the root directory run the following:
+'''
-Run make
+make
-Run go run go/pipeline.go
+go run pipeline.go
-This will download the required artifacts and create an artifacts directory in the project root, where both models can be found
+'''
+This will pull the data, make directories for model artifacts, data and mlflow logs and produce the model artifacts in a setup similar to if you had run it through github workflow.